Ampfield: Church

-The village church is St Mark.
+The village church is dedicated to St Mark.
 Its construction took 3 years, finishing in 1841.
-It has stained glass windows dating from the 1850s.
+The site and the cost of the church was provided by Sir William Heathcote.
+It has stained glass windows by W Butterworth dating from the 1850s.
+It is a Grade II listed building.

-Potters Heron Hotel
+Amenities

-The Potters Heron Hotel, renowned for its thatched roof, is situated in Ampfield Village.
+There is one school in the village, Ampfield CofE Primary School The Potters Heron Hotel, with its thatched roof, was built in 1937.
+The White Horse pub, in the village centre, is a Grade II listed building.

+The Sir Harold Hillier Gardens is situated in Ampfield.
+The arboretum covers 180 acre and has over 42,000 trees and shrubs.

 Personalities

 The author of the Thomas the Tank Engine series of books, Rev. W Awdry, was born in Ampfield Vicarage.